Ineichen-Group/StudyTypeTeller/README.md

 # 3. Annotation with GPT

-The annotation with GPT using different prompting strategies follows a similar structure.
+The annotation with GPT using different prompting strategies follows the steps:
 1. We prepare the prompts in a json file and assign a unique ID to each.
 2. We read the test set ([6-2-2_all_classes_enriched_with_kw/test.csv](data%2Fdata_splits_stratified%2F6-2-2_all_classes_enriched_with_kw%2Ftest.csv)).
-3. For each title and abstract in the test set and for each prompting strategy, we send an individual GTP query and retrieve the predicted class.
+3. For each title, abstract, and eventually keywords (kw) in the test set and for each prompting strategy, we send an individual GTP query and retrieve the predicted class.
 4. We save the predictions in [predictions](models%2Fpredictions).